 Furthermore the Computer Science Department conducts research in cyber and cyberphysical systems with NSA and Raytheon, developing architectures, technologies and tools for power control systems used on naval warships through the Office of Naval Research, as well as developing online educational tools for cybersecurity education for port authority personnel.
 Currently, the Center for Emergency Management and Homeland Security Program has been established at FSU’s Computer Science Department.
 The Center provided “table top” cybersecurity exercises for the Office of the Governor.

 Twelve members of the faculty in the department of Computer Science participate in the research track in security, Dr. S. Aggarwal, Dr. M. Burmester, Dr. X. Duan, Dr. S. Haiduc, Dr. X. Liu, Dr. M. Mascagni, Dr. G. Tyson, Dr. R. van Engelen, Dr. A. Wang, Dr. Z. Wang, Dr. Z. Zhang, and Dr. P. Zhao.
-Below are brief sketches of two leading professors.
+Below are brief sketches of leading professors.

 Mike Burmester is Professor at the Department of Computer Science, and Director of the Center for Security and Assurance in IT (C-SAIT), which is responsible for making Florida State University a NSA/DHA Center of Academic Excellence in IA education (CAEIAE) and Research (CAR-R).
 Mike’s research interests are information assurance, and in particular cryptography, privacy/anonymity, pervasive/ubiquitous systems, lightweight cryptographic applications, RFIDs and sensor applications, trust management and group key exchange.
 Recent work focuses on modularity and composability for secure lightweight cryptographic applications.